Help Us Get a ‘Foothold’

 Other project specifications:

-- There must be at least two small-government councilmen working in concert to avoid marginalization.
+- To avoid marginalization, there should be at least two small-government councilmen working in concert.

 - We do not obsess with vote counts.
 Instead, we urge the introduction of legislation, immediately viable or not, whose common sense can be demonstrated to the broadest range of the citizenry.

 - This legislation must conform to the state and federal constitutions (much of it, to our shame, does not).

 - This legislation must not involve an unethical use of government force.

 - This legislation must actually work; that is, the intent is irrelevant if it doesn’t accomplish what it says it will accomplish.

 The foundation’s adjunct scholars can help officeholders with all of this — the research, the investigation, the public relations, the alternative media and a hard-won list of do’s and don’ts.
 Help us apply that knowledge in those cities where it will have the most immediate impact.

 Please call us to answer your questions and discuss workshop details: 260/417-4094 or write “Foothold” at email@example.com